davidsferreira02/FSI/LOGBOOK6.md

 ### Challenge 1

-* In this task, we have to explore a vulnerability of format strings in order to create an exploit and obtain the challenge's flag.
+* In this task, we has to explore a vulnerability of format strings in order to create an exploit and obtain the challenge's flag.
 Firstly, we have to check what protections are activated.
 We used the command ```checksec program``` in order to obtain relevant information about that.

 ![](https://i.imgur.com/fpPeFhn.png)